-Teachers need to be alert to the possibility that issues may arise once a report has been published.
+School leaders need to be alert to the possibility that issues may arise once a report has been published.
 For example, parents, the governing body, others within the school or the local media may use the information contained in the report against a particular member of staff.
-Teachers should seek to anticipate potential problems and raise any concerns with the headteacher and the NASUWT.
+School leaders should seek to anticipate potential problems.
 However, some problems may not be anticipated early enough.
 It is important to contact the NASUWT as soon as an issue becomes apparent.